Beyond the Carnot limit: work extraction via an entropy battery: Maximizing entropy capacity

 The next best scenario is an ensemble of bosons.
-As discussed in Appendix \ref{sec: boson case}, unlike distinguishable particles, the probability distribution for an ensemble of bosons is non-separable down to the individual particles.
-Therefore, as a contrasting argument to the distinguishable particles, bosons must allow interaction, such that one cannot describe the particles as individuals after there becomes an exchange of information.
-The inseparability of the probability distributions after interaction is exactly how one would describe particle indistinguishability, and entanglement.
+As discussed in Appendix \ref{sec: boson case}, unlike distinguishable particles, the probability distribution for an ensemble of bosons is inseparable over each of the particles.
+Therefore, as a contrasting argument to the distinguishable particles, bosons \textit{must} allow interaction, such that one cannot describe the particles as individuals after there becomes an exchange of information.
 The description we give implies that it is the mutual information upon interaction that ultimately determines a particles distinguishability.
-If the information is mutually exclusive then there remains a form of distinguishability, yet no interaction, but if the information is mutually dependent, then we lose distinguishability and there must have been an interaction.
+If the information is mutually exclusive then there remains a form of distinguishability, yet no interaction, but if the information is mutually dependent then we lose distinguishability and there must have been an interaction.
 In this sense, what is ultimately indistinguishable upon interactions is the information that is encoded in the conserved quantities of the system.
 This is especially apparent when monitoring the mutual exchange of information between typically mutually independent conserved quantities like that used in the entropy battery.
-The exchange of generalized heats between conserved quantities is best understood in the context of information transfer.
+The exchange of generalised heat and work between conserved quantities is best understood under the context of information transfer.

 Therefore, a system of bosons is the best case scenario for our model of the entropy battery, as they maximize entropy capacity while allowing information and entropy to be transferred between both the canonical ensembles of the battery and environment, and the independent conserved quantity.